 Programs and Degrees Offered

 Nestled in a vibrant and lively Minneapolis neighborhood, Augsburg is shaped by our urban and global settings and defined by excellence in the liberal arts and professional studies.
 Auggies have the opportunity to experience hands-on learning, discover their callings and serve their neighbors.
 The trademark of an Augsburg education is direct, personal experience, which is supported by an engaged community committed to intentional diversity in its life and work.
-Augsburg College offers more than 50 undergraduate majors and nine graduate degrees to 4,000 students.
+Augsburg University offers more than 50 undergraduate majors and nine graduate degrees to more than 3,500 students.

 Augsburg at a glance